vippsas/vipps-checkout/vipps-checkout-api.md

 Vipps Checkout will expose a polling endpoint as described in our [swagger](https://vippsas.github.io/vipps-checkout-api/#/Session/get_v2_session__sessionId_).

 ```
-It is very highly recommended for your system to combine both webhook and polling based integration.
-This combination helps prevent a lot of potential redirect edge cases as well as any reliability issues webhooks may come with.
+It is very highly recommended for your system to combine both callback and polling based integration.
+This combination helps prevent a lot of potential redirect edge cases as well as any reliability issues callbacks may come with.
 This provides a more seamless customer experience.

 ```